 Representing Dallas-Fort Worth Businesses and Individuals in Texas DTPA Claims

 Given the challenges involved in pursuing deceptive trade and business practices litigation, it is important to have solid legal guidance on your side early.
-Jason Wright takes the time to understand every client’s unique circumstances, explain all your rights and options, and explore all possible recoveries whether the firm’s involvement begins with trying to negotiate a resolution or taking your claims to court in order to win at trial with a favorable verdict.
+Wright Commercial Litigation’s principal attorney–Jason E. Wright–takes the time to understand every client’s unique circumstances, to explain all rights and options, and explore all possible recoveries whether the firm’s involvement begins with trying to negotiate a resolution or taking your claims to court in order to win at trial with a favorable verdict.

-Whether you are a business or individual consumer considering a DTPA suit, you can turn to the lawyer at Wright Commercial Litigation for experienced advice and skilled representation, often on a contingency basis since DTPA claims allow for the recovery of attorney’s fees and treble damages for knowing or intentional misconduct.
-Contact the firm today to discuss your situation and see if the firm can help you on a contingency basis.
+Whether you are a business or individual consumer considering a DTPA suit, you can turn to Wright Commercial Litigation’s principal lawyer for experienced advice and skilled representation, often on a contingency or hybrid basis since DTPA claims allow for the recovery of attorney’s fees and treble damages for knowing or intentional misconduct.

-Wright Commercial Litigation serves residents throughout Texas, including areas such as Allen, Collin County, and Dallas County, with their deceptive business and trade practices claims.
+Wright Commercial Litigation serves clients throughout Texas, including in McKinney, Collin County, Dallas County, Denton County, and beyond with deceptive business and trade practices claims.